VISA/ ENTRY PERMIT REGULATIONS FOR NON-EU STUDENTS

 Attested bank letter (6 month validity period) stating that the student's sponsor has the financial ability (above amounts) to support his/her living and tuition expenses.
 Sponsor may only be Father/Mother/self.
 The letter must also clearly state the relationship between Sponsor and Student attached also student birth certificate.

-8. Duly certified confirmation letter of scholarship issued by the awarding institution if this is in your country of residence. (this is require only for students that have a scholarship).
+7. Duly certified confirmation letter of scholarship issued by the awarding institution. (this is require only for students that have a scholarship).

-9. Documentary proof of payment from a bank in their country, testifying that first-semester tuition fees have been transferred through Western Union/ Money Gram or by SWIFT transfer (this is not required when the foreigner is granted a full scholarship).
+8. Documentary proof of payment from a bank in their country, testifying that the amount of 3000 euro (part of tuition fees) have been transferred through Western Union/ Money Gram or by SWIFT transfer (this is not required when the foreigner is granted a full scholarship).

-12. A verification letter that the University will cover repatriation expenses.
-(This letter issue by the International Support Office of University of Cyprus).
+11. A verification letter that the University will cover repatriation expenses.
+(Handled by the International Support Office of University of Cyprus).

 Attestation of Documents (IMPORTANT):